GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/polls.md

 You can setup which of these options are going to be configurable for the users creating the poll.
 In order to do that, you need to provide your own `PollsConfig`.

-For example, let's create a new config which will hide the "Comments" option, and it will allow multiple votes by default.
+For example, let's create a new configuration which will hide the "Comments" option, and it will allow multiple votes by default.

 ```swift
 let pollsConfig = PollsConfig(